OmJavia/Wordpress-Vilasales/readme.md

-This is the documentation for Vila Sale website
+This is the documentation for Vila Sales website